ViolaFlower/Legacy-Tweaks/README.md

 Inspired by Adrenix's [Nostalgic Tweaks](https://modrinth.com/mod/nostalgic-tweaks) and Wilyicaro's [Legacy4J](https://modrinth.com/mod/legacy4j), Legacy Tweaks brings many old Legacy Console Edition features to Java Edition.

-Legacy Tweaks contains over 40 tweaks as of version 0.1.0, including everything from GUIs, tooltips, gameplay features, to even recreations of old LCE version menus!
+Legacy Tweaks contains over 30 tweaks as of version 0.1.0, including everything from GUIs, tooltips and gameplay features.

 # 💬 Join the Community
 Consider joining the [ViolaFlower Discord](https://discord.com/invite/dsBrDdJysn) for sneak peeks and updates on development!
 By joining, you can: